Turn your Dream Admit into Reality

 Student Support Services

-Stanford offers strong support to help MEM students thrive:
+Stanford offers excellent support to help students succeed.
+Services include:

-• Academic advising for choosing courses and career paths
+• Academic advising for course planning and career paths

-• Career coaching to help with resumes, interviews, and job searches
+• Career coaching for resume building, mock interviews, and job search

-• International student support, including visa help and cultural resources
+• International student services, including visa help and cultural resources

 Extracurricular Activities and Networking